julian19072001/RPI-serial/README.md

 `1` if there is a byte to be read.
 `0` if there is no bytes to be read.

+##
 ### `int readByte(device *com, uint8_t* byte)`

 **Description:**
-Read a single byte for the serial device
+Read a single byte form the serial device

 **Parameters:**
 - `*com` — Array with device variables